andrewcell/Emiya/README.md

 # Emiya
+Animal Crossing New Horizons Villagers statistics by style, personality, hobby.. etc. and Translation search

 Source code repository of [DodoSeki](https://dodo.ij.r)

 *** This project changed to public recently.
 Therefore, most of source codes are not well documented. please regard this.***